bendera/cheatsheet-builder/README.md

 ## Install

+Download the [latest release](https://github.com/bendera/cheatsheet-builder/releases).
 Run following commands in the top level directory of the project:

 ```shell
 npm ci